From BioStar v2.7.2, you can configure the image log storage path, and auto-saving without viewing or checking logs from monitoring is supported.

 4) When your device get in sync, you can check the saved image logs as below.
 (Image log in the blue box is old one, and in the red box is new ones.)

-- Note: There is a capability limitation of saving image log by device.
+- Note: There is a capability limitation of saving image logs by the device.
 You can check the limitation of each device from the User Manual.